-ruby oyinyechi amanze has spent the best part of the last month showcasing Poetics of Space, her second solo show with Mariane Ibrahim Gallery and her first solo in Paris.
-In the exhibition, the artist returned to topics like space, movement and motion – concepts that remain consistently integral to her practice.
-Also making a return are the seven motifs that find themselves all over her work in new configurations – birds, bikes, architecture, Ada (an alien), Audre (a hybrid leopard), swimming pools (also an architecture) and the paper itself.
+ruby onyinyechi amanze has spent the best part of the last month showcasing The Poetics of Space, her second solo show with Mariane Ibrahim Gallery and her first solo in Paris In the exhibition, the artist returned to topics like space, movement and motion – concepts that remain consistently integral to her practice.
+Also making a return are the seven motifs that find themselves all over her work in new configurations – birds, bikes, architecture, ada (an alien), audre (a hybrid leopard), swimming pools (also an architecture) and the paper itself.

 The exhibition takes its title from an architecture book by the same name.
 It’s more like a philosophy book…about the ephemeral impacts of architecture on our emotions or memory.
 I’m interested in spaces and architecture from a more poetic lens.
 This is not linear or narrative.
 I’m not telling a sequential story.
 I have my set vocabulary, and I’m playing with how I put it together; that, for me, is closer to writing poetry than to writing prose.”

-ruby oyinyechi amanze was born in Nigeria and raised in the United Kingdom.
-She eventually moved to the United States, where she bagged a degree summa cum laude from the Tyler School of Art at Philadelphia’s Temple University in 2004 and ultimately achieved an M.F.A degree from Cranbrook Academy of Art in Bloomfield Hills.
-Amanze’s experience of being raised across three different continents during perhaps the most formative years of her life has shaped her practice as an artist, which largely sees her exploring and meditating over the reality of cultural hybridity.
+ruby onyinyechi amanze was born in Nigeria and raised in the United Kingdom.
+She eventually moved to the United States, where she earned her B.F.A. summa cum laude from the Tyler School of Art at Philadelphia’s Temple University in 2004.
+She then went on to earn a M.F.A from Cranbrook Academy of Art in Bloomfield Hills, Michigan. amanze’s experience of being raised across three different continents during, perhaps the most formative years of her life, has undoubtedly shaped her practice as an artist.

-In a conversation that takes place as Amanze’s Poetics of The Space exhibition at Marianne Ibrahim comes to an end, and just before she takes off to Johannesburg, where she will be showcasing a new dance performance, Amanze invites us into her practice over a Zoom conversation and peels back the process and thought behind her practice.
+In a conversation that takes place as amanze’s exhibition The Poetics of Space comes to an end, amanze invites us into her practice over Zoom and peels back the process and thought behind her practice.

 How is your day going?